6 Ways Hyper Independence in Relationships Keeps You Disconnected

 Trauma boundaries say: “This is how I protect myself from being hurt again.”

-When you've experienced emotional neglect, inconsistency, or betrayal, protecting your peace can become synonymous with keeping people at arm's length.
-If your boundaries feel more like a fortress than a selective filter, you're responding normally to abnormal circumstances.
+When you’ve experienced emotional neglect, inconsistency, or betrayal, protecting your peace can become synonymous with keeping people at arm’s length.
+These experiences can make you feel unsafe, leading you to create rigid boundaries as a way to protect yourself.
+If your boundaries feel more like a fortress than a selective filter, you’re responding normally to abnormal circumstances.

 There’s no shame in protective strategies that once served you.
 But healing invites us to examine: are you keeping harmful people out, or are you keeping everyone out?